 The move to ‘big’ school, comprehensive school, was a hard one.
 Leaving behind the familiarity and warmth of my old school and its teachers was hard.
 Not only that; I had been one of the big boys.
 I was among the oldest in the school and now I would be among the youngest again.
 All I had heard about the new school was how the big lads would be after us.
 Don’t let them get you alone in the toilets because they would grab you and push your head into the toilet bowl and flush!
 The fear comes back to me again, deep in the stomach along with the smell and feel of my new green blazer, my brown leather briefcase, my gym kit and my hated football boots.
 I remember the thrill of going to school in my new long trousers.
 The feel of being a grown up.

 Just like young Joe, the young Woody Allen character in Radio Days who was mad about radio, I was mad about television.
 I loved my TV programmes then and looked forward to my regular dose of Blue Peter, How, Magpie, and Crackerjack.
 One firm favourite was the Magic Boomerang.
 It was set in the outback of Australia and was about a young boy who has, yes, a magic boomerang.
-Whenever he throws it, time stand still for everyone except the boy.
+Whenever he threw it, time stood still for everyone except the boy.
 A little bit like those quick quid adverts today!

 My absolute favourites though, were the puppet shows of Gerry Anderson.
 Four Feather Falls was about a sheriff with magic guns set in the wild west but then came Supercar, a show set a hundred years into the future.
 Supercar was a small craft that could fly up into the atmosphere or under the sea and was developed by professor Popkiss, Doctor Beaker and test pilot Mike Mercury.